-Photographs displayed on the front cover of this handbook are the winning entries from the PhD fieldwork photography competition.
-During Easter Term POLIS run a Photography Competition in collaboration with the POLIS blog, In The Long Run (ITLR), to showcase the best images our PhD students have taken whilst out on their fieldwork.

-Winners for 2018-19 prize
+The photographs displayed on the front cover of this handbook are the winning entries from the PhD fieldwork photography competition.
+During Easter Term POLIS run a Photography Competition in collaboration with the POLIS blog, In The Long Run (ITLR), to show-case the best images our PhD students have taken whilst out on their fieldwork.
+Winners for the 2019-20 prize were: